Why Would a Seller Delay Signing an Offer? 11 Possibilities

 In this scenario, sellers may delay signing an offer to evaluate the market response, allowing additional time for more offers to come in before making a final decision.

-4. The Seller is a Bank
+4. The Seller Is Not a Traditional Homeowner

 5. Unreachable Seller on Vacation